-- 106. Plaintiffs reallege and incorporate by reference all of the allegations set forth in paragraphs 1 through 105 above. - 107.
+- 106. Plaintiffs reallege the allegations set forth in paragraphs 1 through 105 above. - 107.
 The Maine Unfair Trade Practices Act ("UTPA") provides that "unfair or deceptive acts or practices in conduct of any . . . commerce are declared unlawful."
 Me.
 Rev. Stat. tit.
 5, § 207. - 108.
 The Maine UTPA provides for a private right of action by any purchaser of services where the seller has violated the proscription set forth in section 207.
 Me.
 Rev. Stat. tit.
-5, § 213.

-109. By virtue of the foregoing, InterCoast violated the Maine UTPA by engaging in unfair and/or deceptive practices, including by misrepresenting the nature of the services offered in its LPN Program and the program's accreditation status, so as to cause Plaintiffs pecuniary loss and other damages.
+5, § 213. - 109.
+By virtue of the foregoing, InterCoast violated the Maine UTPA by engaging in unfair and/or deceptive practices, including by misrepresenting the nature of the services offered in and the accreditation status of its LPN Program, so as to cause Plaintiffs pecuniary loss and other damages.